 A corps was a large military structure typically comprising infantry, artillery, armour, engineers, medical, logistical and other specialised units.

-The 4th Cavalry Group fought for the VII Corps, which arrived in France via Utah Beach, during and after D Day.
+The 4th Cavalry Group served VII Corps, which arrived in France via Utah Beach, during and after D Day.

-The VII Corps was commanded by General 'Lightning' Joe Lawton Collins (so called for his reputation for rapid and decisive tactical manoeuvring) and was part of the US First Army, in turn part of the allied 21st Army Group, led by British General Bernard Montgomery.
+The VII Corps was commanded by General 'Lightning' Joe Lawton Collins (‘lightning’ derived from his radio call sign during service in the Pacific theatre) and was part of the US First Army, in turn part of the allied 21st Army Group, led by British General Bernard Montgomery.

-Time was when reconnaissance meant stealth and emphasis on information-gathering.
-But mechanized cavalry in WW2 were fighting units.
-The MCGs were designed for defensive and offensive combat, specific missions to take new territory from the enemy, protecting friendly forces and forming specialised multi-faceted ‘task forces’ in combination with other units.
+Cavalry reconnaissance squadron doctrine (essentially the field manual describing their formation, equipment and activities) emphasised ‘sneak and peak’ stealth with emphasis on information-gathering.
+But the mechanized cavalry groups in WW2 were immediately used by Corps commanders as fighting units.
+Doctrine was ignored and MCGs were immediately thrown into combat, tasked with missions to take new territory from the enemy, protecting friendly forces and forming specialised multi-faceted ‘task forces’ in combination with other units.

 The 4th MCG’s job (and so the squadron’s mission) was therefore: